 The occurrence of any of these operating problems at our facilities may have a material adverse effect on the productivity and profitability of a particular manufacturing facility, or on our operations as a whole, during and after the period of such operational difficulties.
 These operating problems may also cause personal injury and loss of life, severe damage to or destruction of property and equipment, and environmental damage.
 In addition, individuals could seek damages for alleged personal injury or property damage due to exposure to chemicals at our facilities or to chemicals otherwise owned or controlled by us.
 Furthermore, we are also subject to present and future claims with respect to workplace exposure, workers' compensation and other matters.
-Although we maintain property, business interruption and casualty insurance of the types and in the amounts that we believe are customary for the industry, we are not fully insured against all potential hazards incident to our business.
+Although we in the amounts that we believe are customary for the industry, we are not fully insured against all potential hazards incident to our business.